Hornsby Quarry Road Construction Spoil Management project

 - June 2016: Commencement of Bridge Road work

 - July 2016: Site establishment of Old Man’s Valley including establishment of five metre noise mounds

 - October 2016: Delivery of plant equipment to site for Old Man Valley and quarry bottom

 - April 2017: Bridge Road extension complete

 - April 2017: Conveyor delivery and installation

 - Mid 2017: Spoil haulage begins

-- Mid 2018: Quarry filling complete and site demobilisation begins
+- January 2019: Quarry filling complete and site demobilisation begins

-- 2019: Site area returned to Hornsby Shire Council
+- Mid 2019: Site area returned to Hornsby Shire Council